 5 A World War I German U‑Boat

-In 1921, the U.S. Navy gunboat USS Wilmette fired eighteen 4-inch rounds at a German UC-97 submarine in the middle of Lake Michigan.
-Thirteen of the eighteen rounds struck the vessel, and it sunk in 200 feet of water.
+In 1921, the U.S. Navy gunboat USS Wilmette fired a barrage of eighteen 4‑inch shells at the German submarine UC‑97, striking it thirteen times and sinking the vessel in roughly 200 feet of water.

 4 An 11‑Foot Marble Crucifix

-In the early 1980s, the Michigan Skindiving Council began a salvage and restoration process, moving it closer to shore and adding a new base.
-The president of the Little Traverse Bay Dive Club suggested a winter viewing of the memorial, now sitting at a depth of about 6.5 meters (21 feet).
-He provided some underwater lighting, and now, when icy conditions permit, visitors walk out to view it through a hole in the ice.[7]
+In the early 1980s, the Michigan Skindiving Council salvaged and restored the statue, moving it closer to shore and adding a sturdier base.
+The Little Traverse Bay Dive Club’s president later suggested a winter‑time viewing, installing underwater lighting so divers could admire the crucifix through a hole in the ice at a depth of about 6.5 metres (21 feet).

 3 Old Whitey, the Preserved Corpse of the USS Kamloops